Upgrading Managed Servers

 - Select the pool or standalone servers that you would like to upgrade and then click Next.

 Choose the Upgrade Mode.
-You can select either Automatic Mode or Manual Mode depending on whether you are planning an automated upgrade from network installation files located on an HTTP, NFS or FTP server, or a manual upgrade from either a CD/DVD or a server via PXE boot.
+You can either select Automatic Mode or Manual Mode depending on whether you are planning an automated upgrade from network installation files located on an HTTP, NFS, or FTP server, or a manual upgrade from either a CD/DVD or a server through PXE boot.

 - Choose whether you want XenCenter to automatically download and install the minimal set of updates (hotfixes) after upgrading the servers to a newer version.
 The apply updates option is selected by default.
 However, you must have internet connection to download and install the updates.

 - After selecting the Upgrade Mode, click Run Prechecks.